 A: Of course not.
 One of my friends is a former rabbi.
 Regardless, I oppose the Zionist movement as much as I oppose other extreme movements such as Wahhabism.

-A: I support a single-payer healthcare system for three reasons: 1) the culture of the current healthcare system is inhumane; it profits off people’s sickness.
-It is unquestionable that helping the sick and relief their pain is one of the most honorable jobs.
+A: It is unquestionable that helping the sick and relief their pain is one of the most honorable jobs.
 Our societies normalized the for-profit culture in the last century in the healthcare sector which used to be a manifestation of caring for each other without asking for something in return.
-This is how societies thrive.
-2) It saves lives.
+This is how societies thrive; by helping each other.
 Right now millions of Americans cannot afford the needed treatment, and thousands die from treatable diseases every year.
 I believe that it is a collective responsibility to prevent these deaths.
 I used to think that the best solution for this troubling reality is to have a single-payer health care system.
 Now I strongly oppose that, after witnessing the weaponization of health care in the past 2 years.
 The solution might be possible in creating a localized non-for-profit system run by communities.
 It needs more consideration.

-4. What do think of globalizing the economy and NAFTA with this regard?
+5. What do think of globalizing the economy and NAFTA in this regard?